 Civil unrest can create a wave of violent crime, putting adults and children in danger

-In these days of high crime rates and looming social crisis, as a homeowner you must have the ability to protect your family and your home.
+In these days of high crime rates and looming social crisis, economic collapse and possibility of total collapse, as a homeowner you must have the ability to protect your family and your home.
 The following 10 low-cost home defense tactics can be installed or built into your home today.

 Projects You Can Tackle On Your Own And Save Money On